InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 Within the "analyses" folder exists the following:

+* analyses
     * a_new_analysis_template: templated set of files needed for a new analysis
-* project_files: includes coding from additional analyses for reference
+    * project_scripts: includes coding from additional analyses for reference
     * projects: contains a tutorial project and is a recommended location for future projects
     * samples: contains sample plots generated throughout the analysis framework
+* training_materials: resources from previous Pathways Segmentation training workshops
+* Prompt for Creating Segment Narratives.md: An example prompt for using ChatGPT to assist in creating quantitative segment profiles

 ### New project template

 The workflow is modularized according to the different phases of a segmentation analysis.
 Each module has a parent script which calls a function to generate the corresponding outputs (e.g., data.frame, PDF visualization file).

-* config - template.yml: define file paths and some commonly used variables throughout the analysis
+* config - template.yml: define file paths and commonly used variables throughout the analysis
 * 1_setup.R: create the folder structure for the project and import basic project files
 * 1_libraries.R: install/load all libraries required for the project
 * 1_import_data.R: load the survey data and save as .rds files for faster read